openvinotoolkit/training_extensions/tools/README.md

 Note that all commands within each case are executed within the same workspace, obviating the need to set a template path from the second command.
-When the "otx eval" command is executed, the model file (model weight or exported model, etc.) is automatically selected based on the preceding command.
+When the "otx eval" or "otx optimize" command is executed, the model file (model weight or exported model, etc.) is automatically selected based on the preceding command.
-The output file of "otx eval" is then stored at "workspace*path/outputs/XXXX*{train, export, optimize, etc.}/" under the name "performance.json".
+The output file of "otx eval" is then stored at "_workspace*path/outputs/XXXX*{train, export, optimize, etc.}/_" under the name "performance.json".

 ### Feature 2 : organize experiment result from single workspace